05063068/rt-backend/README.md

 ## V2.1 Release Notes
 * Placeholder note.
 V2.1 is the Pre-EMS port of V1.2.

+## V2.0 Release Notes
+* V2.0 is the Pre-EMS port of V1.1

 ## V1.2 Release Notes
 * [RT-7925] added image attribute to promoItem object
 * [RT-8020] add "details" field to critic object